Benign Prostatic Hyperplasia

 - Transurethral incision of the prostate (TUIP)—small cuts are made in the neck of the bladder to widen the urethra

-Prostatic stents—tiny metal coils that are inserted into urethra to widen it and keep it open
+Prostatic stents—tiny metal coils are inserted into urethra to widen it and keep it open

-- Usually used for men who do not wish to take medication or have surgery
+- Usually used for men who do not want to take medication or have surgery

 - Does not appear to be a good long-term option